-By Jeffrey Levine, CPA/PFS, CFP®
+By Jeffrey Levine, CPA

-For some time now, the cost of a college degree has been rising at perilously high rates, and as a result, the dream of one day going to college, for many, remains just that... a dream.
-With college costs rising so dramatically, it's no surprise that people are looking for new ways to save for these expenses.
+For some time now, the cost of a college degree has been rising at perilously high rates, and as a result, the dream of one day going to college, for many, remains just that ... a dream.
+With college tuition and associated costs rising so dramatically, it's no surprise that people are looking for new and creative ways to save for these expenses.